robmasocco/AOS-TAG/ideas.md

 and make nodes (structures) cache-aligned (in GCC: "struct ... {...} ... \__attribute__ ((aligned (L1_CACHE_BYTES)));").
 - MODULE_INFO stuff!
 - A more complete device driver?
+- Routines should be embedded into functions, to simplify code-writing, system calls definitions and device drivers coding (if we ever get to that).